National Trust Tyntesfield Geocache 6

 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

 The 3 new caches added to the series of geocaches at National Trust Tyntesfield in 2009 are a way for people to explore and engage with this beautiful estate.
-Focusing a little more on built structures, these geocaches are all located on public rights of way and so are accessible year round without charge.
+Focusing a little more on built structures, these geocaches are all located on the Tyntesfield estate, you will need to pay for admission to the grounds unless you are a National trust member, in which case you will need your membership card.

 (No hints available.)